wangjohn/wangjohn.github.io/_posts/2013-08-26-rails-coding-conventions.md

 ## Rails Specific Conventions

 1. Create new modules by autoloading.
 For example, [Active Record][activerecorddef] creates all of its modules by defining a module and naming the file in which it lives to be the underscored name of the module, then using `autoload` inside of the base class.
 Using `autoload` helps improve performance and also helps modularize the code.
 2. Know and use Active Support helpers.
 There are a bunch of methods like `mattr_accessor` or `delegate` which are incredibly useful and defined in Active Support.
-Use these methods instead of trying to implement analogs on your own.
+Use these methods instead of trying to implement analogs on your own, since these methods are more well-known and probably have better performance.

 These are the conventions that I was able to collect by looking at Rails code.
 However, remember that the Rails codebase was built by thousands of contributors over many years, which means that these conventions are by no means strict.